 The village has a bustling high street, with a Co-op shop, post office, florist, several estate agents' offices and a handful of takeaways, among other amenities.

 On Park Lane in Old Knebworth is the popular family run pub, The Lytton Arms.
 The original venue was designed by Sir Edwin Lutyens, the brother-in-law of Lord Lytton.

 This building has since been converted to a private residence, next door to the current Lytton Arms, which was constructed in 1877.
 Boasting real ales, an extensive food menu and a beer garden with beautiful views, it's a popular spot.

-Travelling to the heart of London has never been easier, with a direct train from Knebworth to King's Cross taking just over half an hour.
+Travelling to the heart of London is easy, with a direct train from Knebworth to King's Cross taking just over half an hour.

-With regular bus routes connecting the village to neighbouring towns of Hatfield, Stevenage and Welwyn Garden City, it's easy for residents to travel in and out.
+With convenient access to the A1(M) and regular bus routes connecting the village to neighbouring towns of Hatfield, Stevenage and Welwyn Garden City, it's easy for residents to travel in and out.